zchking/docs/pages/katalon-store/docs/user/essential-plugin-bundle.md

 ---
 The Essential Plugins Bundle allows you to choose any five plugins (Corporate licenses) for one year of free trial.

-This bundle will be activated once you subcribed to one of our [Support](https://www.katalon.com/support-service-options/) or [Training Services](https://www.katalon.com/training/).

 ## Add plugins to your bundle

 Go to **Essential Plugins Collection** tab in **My Account** and choose plugins you want to add to your bundle.